Drones are tackling everything from disease control to vacuuming up ocean waste to delivering pizza, and more.

 Though drone technology has many positive uses, it has also been used to conduct illegal activities.
 In particular, drones have been used to transport drugs across international borders.
-Large drones, like DJI’s Matrice 600, span nearly 5.5 feet and are designed to carry heavy Hollywood cameras.
-With flight times of 18-40 minutes (depending on the weight of payload) and top speeds of 40 mph, drones are ideal for transporting illicit cargo.
+Large drones can span nearly 5.5 feet and are designed to carry equipment like heavy Hollywood cameras.
+With flight times of 18-40 minutes (depending on the weight of payload) and top speeds of around 40 mph, drones can be well-suited for transporting illicit cargo.

 From wearables to 3D body scanning devices, fitness technology aims to make training and exercise regimens more personalized by tracking physical activity and biometrics.
-But to move from tracking to coaching, several new devices are emerging to provide feedback and guidance while users exercise.
+But to move from tracking to coaching, several new devices are emerging to provide feedback and guidance.